ankurk91/laravel-form-validation/README.md

 ```

 ## API
-You can take a look at individual classes
+You can take a look at individual classes and their methods
 * [Form](./src/Form.js)
 * [Errors](./src/Errors.js)